ekarpovs/authorization-repo-mongo/readme.md

 ```
 import { ModelType, initRules, rulesRepository } from '@ekarpovs/authorization-repo-mongo';

+If an application doesn't use a Rules Management feature do the following (once only):

 Create authorization definitions - acl.json or rbac.json file.

 Add the file into the .gitignore.

-If an application doesn't use a Rules Management feature do the following (once only):

-populate the authorization definitions into the application DataBase:
+Populate the authorization definitions into the application DataBase:
   initRules(ModelType.ACL, aclData);
 or:
   initRules(ModelType.RBAC, rbacData);